 Survey data show that 49% of UK respondents admitted to making handsfree calls (Direct Line and Brake, 2020) while 47% of American respondents reported that they would feel safe if the driver of the vehicle they were in was using a hands-free phone to make or answer calls (Schroeder et al, 2018).
 Those who self-report handsfree phone-use while driving are more likely to do so regularly (once a day or more) than handheld mobile phone-users (Sullman et al, 2018).
-Therefore, focusing on the enforcement of handheld phone bans represents a partial – and possibly counterproductive – endeavour.
+Therefore, focusing on the enforcement of handheld phone bans represents a partial – and possibly counterproductive – endeavour if it simply encourages more drivers to switch to a hands-free, but still distracting and therefore risky, alternative.
 A focus simply on more effective enforcement of the law, or on deterrence based on the threat of penalties, may eradicate illegal phone-use whilst achieving no success in relation to distraction-related collisions more generally.
 Recent survey data from UK motorists suggests that enforcement of handheld law may encourage a shift to handsfree use (Briggs et al, 2023) particularly as police officers readily recommend handsfree use as a legal alternative to illegal phone-use (Briggs et al, 2024).

 There are therefore two challenges posed in relation to phone-use by drivers: (1) Drivers appear to support laws prohibiting handheld phone-use, yet many continue to regularly offend.
 (2) Even if drivers could be persuaded to obey current law, it is likely that much of the danger is simply displaced to handsfree use.
 In the absence of any widespread change in law, to incorporate handsfree use (see UK Transport Select Committee consultation report, 2019), should other kinds of effort be made to convince drivers not to revert to handsfree use?
 And how can drivers be deterred from this distracting behaviour in the absence of a legal directive?